Voilett-Roze/asus/Entware:-Pixelserv.md

 . /opt/etc/init.d/rc.func
 ```

-* For possible issues use this thread [pixelserv - A Better One-pixel Webserver for Adblock](http://www.snbforums.com/threads/pixelserv-a-better-one-pixel-webserver-for-adblock.26114/)
+* For community support use this thread [pixelserv - A Better One-pixel Webserver for Adblock](http://www.snbforums.com/threads/pixelserv-a-better-one-pixel-webserver-for-adblock.26114/)
 * Use a blocklists: [uBlockr](https://gitlab.com/spitfire-project/ublockr)